Twixes/somsiad/README.md

 `$ tar -xvf Somsiad-<version>.tar.gz`
 `$ cd Somsiad-<version>`

-3. Run the bot (you will be guided through a quick configuration process on the first run):
+3. Run the bot (you will be guided through configuration on the first run):
 `$ ./run.sh`
 or if you have `screen` installed:
 `$ screen -S Somsiad ./run.sh`